cocapp/wicon-py/README.md

 ### DISCLAIMERS
 *   This software has been tested on Windows only, not on MacOS or GNU/Linux even though support for these is included.

-    To all Linux users on campus: We would really appreciate it if you would please help us out by testing it for us 😊
+    To all Linux and MacOS users on campus: We would really appreciate it if you would please help us out by testing it for us 😊

 *   This has not yet been approved by VIT staff in any capacity, and is **not official software**.
 Please use this completely at your own risk.